dandurisrihari/dandurisrihari.github.io/_pages/about.md

 ## Summary

-PhD student and researcher with extensive experience in **system software development**, specializing in low-level software security, drivers, firmware, operating systems, and runtime libraries.
-My current research focuses on analyzing the design of the latest **edge AI systems** to understand different design choices and explore their **system security aspects**.
+I'm a **PhD student and researcher** with extensive experience in **system software development**, specializing in low-level software security, drivers, firmware, operating systems, and runtime libraries.
+My current research at **Purdue University** focuses on analyzing the design of the latest **edge AI systems** to understand different design choices and explore their **system security aspects**.

 {: .notice--info}
 **Current Research:** Investigating security vulnerabilities in Edge AI accelerators and exploring potential confused deputy attacks between application processors and AI hardware.
+I've discovered design-level security vulnerabilities in commercial products from major vendors.

+{: .notice--success}
+**Research Impact:** My findings have led to ongoing security investigations at companies including Google, Texas Instruments, and Asus, potentially affecting millions of devices worldwide.

 ## Education